jodikalin67-png/FFmpeg-Detect-Copy-Motion/README.md

 ### Introduction

 FFmpeg Detect & Copy Motion (FDCM) automatically detects motion in video files.
-Each video motion event is saved to a new, separate video file.
-It works on most videos with a fixed camera angle and (almost) motionless background.
+Each video motion event is saved to a new, separate video

-FDCM is optimized for speed.
-A 1080p video should be processed 3-5x faster than the duration of the input file.

-The extracted files are lossless copies from the input file bitstream.

 FFmpeg and Python 3 are required.